miziomon/awesome-wordpress/README.md

 * [Easy Digital Downloads](https://wordpress.org/plugins/easy-digital-downloads/) - Easy Digital Downloads is a complete e-commerce solution for selling digital products in a light, performant, and easy to use plugin.
 Rather that attempting to provide every feature under the sun, Easy Digital Downloads makes selling digital simple and complete by providing just the features you need.
 * [WooCommerce](https://wordpress.org/plugins/woocommerce/) - Transform your WordPress website into a thoroughbred eCommerce store.
 Delivering enterprise-level quality and features, backed by a name you can trust.
 Say "hello" to the WooCommerce eCommerce plugin.

-#### Security
+#### Security and Management
 *Antispam, prevent brute force, ecc*

 * [GoodBye Captcha](https://wordpress.org/plugins/goodbye-captcha/) - An extremely powerful anti-spam plugin that blocks Spam-bots without annoying captcha images.
 * [Lockdown WP Admin](https://wordpress.org/plugins/lockdown-wp-admin/) - Lockdown WP Admin conceals the administration and login screen from intruders.
-It can hide WordPress Admin (/wp-admin/) and and login (/wp-login.php)
+It can hide WordPress Admin (/wp-admin/) and and login (/wp-login.php) * [MainWP](https://mainwp.com/) - Self-hosted open source manager for maintaining your WordPress sites from one location.

 #### Move e backup
 *If you need to move your installation*